Important facts to consider when planning to buy a property in the future

 Currently, we face extreme difficulty because of the pandemic and economic crisis.
 Knowing that businesses around the world are struggling to keep afloat, we were expecting the housing market to drop significantly, but things happened quite the opposite.

 There has been a surge in the housing market in the last few months, despite uncertainty and mass job losses.

 What caused a high demand for the housing market in the UK and around the world?

 With many people made redundant, going furlough, or working from home, there is a good reason why the property market has seen a spike of interest among buyers.
 Is absolutely normal to want to have the best comfort even when you live indoors for a long time, especially in an apartment with no balcony.

 What started as a quick solution for working during the pandemic, working from home has become something normal for employees at Fujitsu, according to this article from BBC, and many other companies are planning to adopt this solution in the very near future.

-Many people are seeing this period the best ever time to buy a property and that’s because of low-interest fees.
-Another factor that encouraged people to search for properties on the market in the UK is because the government has reduced the stamp duty.
+Many people are seeing this period as the best ever time to buy a property and that’s because of low-interest fees.
+Another factor that encouraged people to search for properties on the market in the UK is that the government has reduced the stamp duty.

 So what factors should be considered when you decided to purchase a property in the future: